| | |

 DOT IT SPIDERS (and other Halloween Pictures!)

 Q-tip Dot It activities are a MUST in my classroom.
-I use them for practicing sight words, letters and sometimes just for fun.
+I use them for practicing sight words, letters, and sometimes just for fun.
 This FREE thematic spider Dot It page is yours just by clicking on the image below.

 What you need:

-I love this fine motor activity and my students do as well.
+I love this fine motor activity, and my students do as well.
 If you’d like to make it really independent, these small squirt bottles are perfect for distributing paint.

-Also if you’d like to learn more about these thematic pages, click on the picture below.
+Also, if you’d like to learn more about these thematic pages, click on the picture below.

-The letter and sight word Dot-It pages are included in my Dot-it, Paint-It, Stick-It packet.
+The letter and sight word Dot-It pages are included in my Dot-It, Paint-It, Stick-It packet.
 You can see that item HERE.

 LEGO PUMPKINS (and other fall items!)